Safety and Quality

 The KONOIKE Group corporate philosophy states that we pursue innovation at the foundations of our society that creates unique value, driven by respect for humanity and relationships of trust.
 Above all, we believe that safety and quality are extremely important for the bond that connects us to our customers.
 It is the responsibility of a company to make its earnings grow.
 Our growth depends on customers trusting the front lines of the KONOIKE Group.
 For that reason, we believe safety, quality, and business performance are three equal factors in an important trinity.
 We strive to create a unified awareness among all KONOIKE employees: Quality supports trust, the front lines support quality, and safety supports the front lines.
 In order to continue to earn the trust of our customers, we will combine quality and safety with technology, evolving these into robust strengths.
 In response to an environment and challenges that change moment-by-moment, we act flexibly within the scope of our annual Corporate Quality Policy, striving to ensure greater safety in operations and improved quality.

-• Increase front-line capabilities through safety initiatives that employees think up for themselves
+- Increase front-line capabilities through self-driven safety initiatives (technological improvements).

 Transportation Safety Initiatives